Intermittent Fasting for Weight Loss: Miracle Diet or Scam?

 - Lean Proteins: Include lean meats, poultry, fish, eggs, and plant-based protein sources like beans, lentils, and tofu.
 Proteins are essential for muscle repair and growth, and they help keep you feeling full longer.

-- Healthy Fats: Incorporate sources of healthy fats such as avocados, nuts, seeds, olive oil, and fatty fish like salmon.
+- Healthy Fats: Incorporate sources of healthy dietary fats such as avocados, nuts, seeds, olive oil, and fatty fish like salmon.
 These fats are crucial for brain health and satiety.

 - Whole Grains: Opt for whole grains like quinoa, brown rice, barley, and whole grain bread.
 They provide fiber, which aids in digestion and helps maintain steady blood sugar levels.